VISA: may or may not be necessary to obtain in order to enter a given country. Requirements vary depending on your citizenship.

 Fully completed and signed application form for Visa D

-Two recent color passport pictures, sized 3.5 x 4.5 cm (The following resource was provided by WU International Office: http://www.passbildkriterien.at
+Two recent color passport pictures, sized 3.5 x 4.5 cm (click here for photo requirement information provided by WU International Office).

 Valid passport (must be valid for at least three months beyond date of leaving Austria)

-Photocopy of passport indentification page and photocopies of pages that contain entries and stamps
+Photocopy of passport identification page and photocopies of pages that contain entries and stamps

 Proof of accommodation in Austria: e.g. tenancy contract, confirmation of accommodation by the OeAD Housing Office